jp-mess/vae-color-article/index.md

 # What Data Was It Trained On

 This was actually difficult.
 I went out of my way to make a custom color balance dataset specifically for these kinds of harsh problems.
-I made a sew of customized 1D LUT curves and 3D LUT cubes to mimic the distortions I thought were interesting.
+I made a slew of customized 1D LUT curves and 3D LUT cubes to mimic the distortions I thought were interesting.
 I have saved both the LUTs and the dataset for other engineers to use in the future.
 I would come back to this dataset if I wanted a new color balancer that does exactly what this one does, but is smaller than 100MB (I think this network was larger than it really needed to be).
 [A full guide on generating these datasets is here](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/2023/05/03/Dataset-Curation.html).

 <br>